 - A copperhead snake looks up at the Nature Museum in Charlotte, N.C., Tuesday, Aug.
 17, 2010.
 (AP Photo/Chuck Burton)

 Pit vipers are known for their heat-sensing pits located between the eyes and nostrils on both sides of their head.
-It is these heat-sensing pits that enable them to detect small changes in temperature and strike at its prey with high accuracy.
+It is these heat-sensing pits that enable them to detect small changes in temperature and strike at their prey with high accuracy.

 Characteristics of copperheads